 Plan Budgets

-Accountants, Financial Managers, and Financial Advisors will likely be tasked with helping a business plan and strategize for success.
+Accountants, financial managers, and financial advisors will likely be tasked with helping a business plan and strategize for success.
 This can include directly working with a business to create a sustainable budget, which can be set up through QuickBooks.

 Other Uses for QuickBooks

 Not only can professionals benefit from the use of and training in QuickBooks, but QuickBooks can also be used by individuals to track and manage their own finances.
 Intuit offers a version of QuickBooks called QuickBooks Solopreneur (formerly QuickBooks Self-Employed or SE) that is geared toward self-employed individuals, freelancers, and independent contractors.
-Even if someone is not self-employed, QuickBooks can be a way for individuals to keep track of their financial records and grow their income over time.
+Even if someone is not self-employed, QuickBooks can be a way for individuals to track their financial records and grow their income over time.

 Track Income and Expenses